Med-Tuning: A New Parameter-Efficient Tuning Framework for Medical Volumetric Segmentation: Related Work

 \subsection{Medical Volumetric Segmentation}

-Unlike natural images, medical images pose unique challenges, such as uneven foreground-background distribution and sharp variations in lesion shape and scale.
-As proved by previous works~\citep{3dunet,vnet,unet++,chen2021transattunet,chen2021transunet,oktay2018attention}, extracting multi-scale representations is crucial for desired segmentation performance.
-For example, Ronneberger~et~al.~\citep{unet} concatenated multi-scale features from CNN encoder and up-sampled features, complementing the loss of spatial information caused by down-samplings.
-Cao~et~al.~\citep{cao2021swin} also used skip connections to gradually fuse the low-level features and the high-level features in Transformer architecture.
+Achieving promising performance on MVS requires the incorporation of both spatial multi-scale representations and volumetric correlations, as demonstrated by prior research~\cite{Hatamizadeh2022SwinUS}.
+Several U-Net inspired CNN-based models~\cite{unet,3dunet,unet++,isensee2021nnu} concatenate multi-scale features from the encoder and up-sampled features, complementing the loss of spatial information caused by down-samplings.
+Cao~et~al.~\cite{cao2022swin} use skip connections to effectively fuse low-level and high-level features in Transformers.
+Besides, various MVS methods capture volumetric correlations by 3D convolutions~\cite{3dunet,vnet,isensee2021nnu} or self-attention mechanism among 3D volumes~\cite{wang2021transbts}.

-In addition, the information between continuous slices (i.e. volumetric correlation) of medical images is of critical importance.
-Various medical volumetric segmentation methods~\citep{3dunet,vnet,unet++,oktay2018attention} have effectively explored this vital continuity by utilizing 3D convolutions~\citep{3dunet,vnet,unet++} or introducing self-attention mechanism among the 3D input patches~\citep{wang2021transbts}.

-Based on the above analysis, the proposed framework Med-Tuning simultaneously takes both multi-scale feature representations and inter-slice correlation into consideration, realizing the effective spatial feature and temporal relationship modeling in a parameter-efficient manner by the simple yet effective PETL architecture.